Sorting arrays in Swift using comparison operators as closures

 act as shorthand for closures, making the code more expressive and easier to understand.
 This technique elegantly utilizes Swift’s functional programming capabilities.

 You can learn more about Sorting arrays using comparison operators as closures and many other Swift techniques in my book Swift Gems.
-It covers a wide range of topics, including optimizing collections, handling strings, mastering asynchronous programming, and debugging.
-Get your copy and let's explore these advanced techniques together.
+It offers 100+ advanced Swift tips, from optimizing collections and leveraging generics, to async patterns, powerful debugging techniques, and more - each designed to make your code clearer, faster, and easier to maintain.